Interested in becoming a Psychologist but not sure what the job involves?

 For more information about the Australian Psychology Society Colleges, check them out here!

-It’s hard to pin-point one answer that fully encompasses what a psychologist does.
-The day-to-day life of a psychologist is incredibly diverse and depends on your specialisation, your workplace environment and the type of client you have.
+So, what does a psychologist do?
+The day-to-day life of a psychologist depends on your specialisation, your workplace environment and the type of client you have.

 For Rachel, being a clinical psychologist at headspace means “on a typical day, I have 5 clients booked in from 9 to 5 then I have one hour to write notes on the measures, scoring and assessments we carry out to keep track on how they are going.
 Note taking is such an important part to record progress and also for legal and ethical reasons too.”